 Welcome to the Nurse’s Corner

-About the Nurse: Nursing involves not only the act of bandaging a cut or scrape, or taking care of a common cold, stomach ache, or headache, but it also involves having an ear to listen to a student express their feelings about their concerns, while trusting the nurse with the most of their personal / medical needs that only a medical professional can understand and fulfill.
-The nurse has a plethora of experience which can nurture and cultivate each student.
-Experience includes psychiatric nursing, group therapy on anxiety, depression, and low self-esteem just to name a few.
-The school nurse job involves continuous learning and constant sharing; both of which require devotion to academic excellence, a healthy and safe environment, experiential reality, and unrelenting giving of the heart.School is back in session:
+Nursing involves not only the act of bandaging a cut or scrape, or taking care of a common cold, stomachache, or headache; it also involves having an ear to listen, and a place for students to be able to express their feelings and concerns.
+The school nurse’s job involves continuous learning and constant sharing; both of which require devotion to academic excellence, a healthy and safe environment, and unrelenting giving of the heart.Immunizations:

-- When returning home remove clothing and wash immediately to prevent the pollen allergen to enter the home.
+- When returning home remove clothing and wash immediately to prevent pollen allergen entering the home.